Dilipv1990/mailService/README.md

 UI Source Code - Please check https://github.com/Dilipv1990/mailService-UI for UI source code.

+Note :- This repo contains minified files for UI application in the ./public folder.

 How to Run -
 1. Please create your API key for SendGrid and Api key + domain for Mailgun.
 2. Add these details in env.json file.